whisperengine-ai/psa-ai-frameworks/README.md

 - Is not attacking any specific person or framework
 - Aims to educate about AI limitations
 - Encourages critical thinking and external validation
-- Supports evidence-based approaches to personal development
+- Supports evidence-based approaches and proper validation standards

 ---